The role of social media in spreading fake news

 Facebook and Twitter don’t generate junk news but they do serve it up to us.
 We must hold social media companies responsible for serving misinformation to voters, but also help them do better.
 They are the mandatory point of passage for this junk, which means they could also be the choke point for it. – Philip Howard and Bence Kollanyi (2017).

-As for the allegations of Russia, China and other global powers using their might to sway elections and plant Fake News stories?
+As for the allegations of Russia, China, and other global powers using their might to sway elections and plant fake news stories?
 A recent report by Freedom House states that over 30 world governments are mobilising keyboard armies to attack government dissidents and help sway public opinion.
-Pressure is mounting on social media networks to provide clearer data on government involvement in elections and Fake News proliferation.
+The pressure is mounting on social media networks to provide clearer data on government involvement in elections and fake news proliferation.
 The UK recently ordered Facebook to handover information pertaining to Russia’s involvement in their elections.

 Facebook has been rolling out incremental changes including partnering with the Associated Press, Snopes, ABC News and FactCheck.org to check link accuracy, satire and disputed tags for links, as well as the most recent addition, the “More Info” button, however many are critical that these changes are not enough.

 Journalists working closely on these changes within Facebook recently spoke to The Guardian, stating that these changes were “way too little, way too late”, that the war against fake news was failing and that their labour has been exploited for a Facebook PR campaign.

 Interestingly, Facebook has also just announced a tool for users that will allow them to see if they have been in contact with content created by The Internet Research Agency, a Kremlin-linked ‘research agency’ that is commonly viewed as a Russian propaganda vehicle.
 While this tool won’t be available until the end of the year or early next year, it is only focused on one content creator and many feel it isn’t enough.